Hōne Heke Ngāpua: Biography

 Ngāpua was born on 6 June 1869 at Kaikohe, the eldest child of Niurangi Pūriri and Hōne Ngāpua.
+He never married.
 His paternal grandfather was Tuhirangi, the elder brother of Hōne Heke Pōkai.
 His paternal grandmother Waiopare, of Te Kawerau ā Maki and Tainui heritage, was taken from the Kawerau ā Maki settlement at Karekare during the Musket Wars.

 He won the Northern Maori electorate in 1893, with the support of Kotahitanga.
 He was adjudged bankrupt and vacated the seat on 29 October 1900.
 However, he was re-elected to the seat in a by-election on 9 January 1901 (as Joseph Ward was in 1897).
 He died in Wellington of tuberculosis at only 40 while an MP in 1909.

 In 1894, and again in 1896, Ngāpua introduced a Native Rights Bill sponsored by the Kotahitanga movement which sought political autonomy for Māori and a separate Māori Parliament.
 Ngāpua collaborated with Āpirana Ngata to eventually incorporate elements of the Native Rights Bill in the Maori Lands Administration Act and Maori Councils Act, both of which passed in 1900.

 Ngāpua earned a reputation as a peacemaker through his two major interventions in disputes between Māori and the Crown.
 The first was in the Urewera survey trouble of 1895 in which Ngāpua counselled peace and prevented armed conflict from breaking out.
 In 1898, Ngāpua hastily returned to his electorate and arrived just in time to defuse a face-off between Māori led by Hōne Riiwi Tōia and Crown forces at the height of the Dog Tax War of 1898.

 In the later years of his life Ngāpua was influential in the development of the Young Maori Party through his personal relationships and political collaborations with James Carroll, Ngata, and Peter Buck.
 Upon his death, Peter Buck took up his seat in the House of Representatives with the backing of Ngāpua's family and tribe.